-My research attempts to uncover the metaphysical, psychological, and social conditions of free will and moral responsibility.
-In a series of recent papers, I argue that wrongdoers are sometimes open to moral blame even if it was not reasonable to expect them to respond appropriately to the moral considerations that counted against their behavior.
-I develop this claim by considering cases of wrongdoers who, in different ways, do not believe that they do wrong: psychopaths, war criminals, and those exposed to objectionable moral values from a young age.
-I am currently writing an introductory text on moral responsibility and I am co-authoring a manuscript on the moral psychology and moral culpability of war criminals with Professor Jessica Wolfendale.
+Dr. Talbert's research attempts to uncover the metaphysical, psychological, and social conditions of free will and moral responsibility.
+In a series of recent papers, he argues that wrongdoers are sometimes open to moral blame even if it was not reasonable to expect them to respond appropriately to the moral considerations that counted against their behavior.
+He develops this claim by considering cases of wrongdoers who, in different ways, do not believe that they do wrong: psychopaths, war criminals, and those exposed to objectionable moral values from a young age.
+Dr. Talbert recently wrote an introductory text on moral responsibility and is co-authoring a manuscript on the moral psychology and moral culpability of war criminals with Professor Jessica Wolfendale.

 “Symmetry, Rational Abilities, and the Ought-Implies-Can Principle,” forthcoming in Criminal Law and Philosophy.

 “The Significance of Psychopathic Wrongdoing,” forthcoming in Thomas Schramme (ed), Being Amoral: Psychopathy and Moral Incapacity (MIT Press).

 “Unwitting Wrongdoers and the Role of Moral Disagreement in Blame,” David Shoemaker (ed), Oxford Studies in Agency and Responsibility (Oxford University Press, 2013), pp. 225-245.

 “Accountability, Aliens, and Psychopaths: A Reply to Shoemaker,” Ethics 122 (2012): 562-74.